skip to Main Content

 7 Types Of Gas Valves Used In The Oil & Gas Industry

 Keeping the flow of oil and gas in pipelines is a monumental task and requires several reliable pieces of equipment.
 Gas valves are one of these crucial components.
 Without gas valves, the oil and gas industry could not ensure that crude oil, refined gas, natural gas, and other materials get to their destination.
-Learn the basics of valves, including seven common types used within the oil and gas industry, to better understand what is required for the smooth and safe flow of materials.

 What is a Gas Valve?